 7. Call in the big guns – have your husband try to suck it out

 You can also use the dangle feeding position above to allow gravity to help him suck it out.
 Sometimes you have to do what you have to do!

 How to prevent clogged milk ducts

-Taking sunflower lecithin daily may help to prevent future clogs.
+Taking a daily sunflower lecithin supplement may help to prevent future plugged milk ducts.
 Sunflower lecithin may help to keep the milk from sticking together as much which is what causes the clogs.
 You can purchase some at a local health food store like sprouts.
 You can also purchase some on Amazon of course.

 Nurse or Pump Frequently

 Regular emptying of your breasts will also help prevent clogs.
 Keep a manual breast pump in your purse or car in case you’re away from baby or your regular pump longer than expected.

-avoid tight clothing
+Avoid tight clothing